top of page

 I'm selling my Hawaii property but I'm not a U.S. Citizen -

 The sale of a Hawaii property by a non-U.S. individual or entity can be subject to withholdings to ensure compliance with U.S. Tax Law.
-Consult your tax professional and IRS guidelines.
+Consult your tax professional and Federal IRS rules.

 I'm selling my Hawaii property but I'm not a Hawaii resident -

 The sale of a Hawaii property by a non-Hawaii resident or entity can be subject to withholdings to ensure compliance with Hawaii's Income Tax Law.
-Consult with your tax professional and the State of Hawaii Department of Taxation.
+Consult with your tax professional and the State of Hawaii tax rules.

 bottom of page